Reliable one-bit quantization of bandlimited graph data via single-shot noise shaping: Discussion

 We have shown in this paper that Single Shot Noise Shaping (SSNS) via Algorithm \ref{alg:Preprocessing} provides a simple and effective approach to quantizing graph signals with low computational complexity and predictable scaling behavior.
 While it is computationally more expensive than existing noise shaping methods such as Step-by-Step-Serving with Replacement (SSS-R), it comes with improved theoretical guarantees, allows for a flexible choice of bit-levels including extreme one-bit quantization, and shows better performance for very small bandwidths.

 \textbf{Limitations.} In our study, we focused on the brick-wall filter as a prototype of low-pass filters.
 Various other low-pass filters exist, such as \cite{defferrard2016convolutional, chang2021not, nt2019revisiting}.
+Given that the brick-wall filter is the standard example of an idealized low-pass filter, and that to the best of our knowledge this is the first approach to graph quantization that allows one-bit quantization \emph{and} comes with rigorous error guarantees in the $\mathcal Q \mathcal E_L$-measure, we believe that such a restriction is more than legitimate.
 We furthermore provided no robustness analysis of our method on approximately $r$-bandlimited data, and only use the graph incoherence to characterize the influence of the graph topology.
 As our experiment in Figure \ref{fig:Bunny} (f)--(h) suggests, a more refined analysis might be needed to fully explain the observed quantization error on complex graphs for strongly bandlimited signals, cf.\ Experiment 1 in Section \ref{sec:NumericalExperiments}.